stnlabz/chaos-core/README.md

 **2026-01-22**
  - This marks the first **monetized** version of ChAoS CMS Core.
  - This also marks the very first `sql` migration of the ChAoS CMS Core
+ - This also marks the very first `sql` automatic updating
 ---

 ## Highlights